OPENDAP/sql_handler/README.md

   * **_how to configure odbc.ini etc._**

 ## Installing ODBC on your Hyrax server.
-The `sql_handler` (and by extension Hyrax) utilize [Open Database Connectivity (ODBC)](https://en.wikipedia.org/wiki/Open_Database_Connectivity) to access various DBMS systems.
+The `sql_handler` (and by extension Hyrax) uses
+[Open Database Connectivity (ODBC)](https://en.wikipedia.org/wiki/Open_Database_Connectivity) drivers to access various DBMS systems.
 Drivers will need to be installed on the Hyrax host system.

 **[unixODBC](http://www.unixodbc.org)** - This open source ODBC driver is available:
   - As a source distribution (utilizes gnu autotools to build)